Downlink/test/Readme.md

 ```

 #### Client application
-The client will iterate each device and perform the task below.
+The client will iterate over each device and perform the tasks below.
 ```js
 const { Client } = require('m2m');